rybarska/PKI/README.md

 ⚠️ **Important notice**
 This is a short academic exercise for the course "Software Security" at USTP St Pölten.
-This repository contains **only the results of the exercise**, not the exercise description itself.
+This repository contains **only the implementation results** of an academic exercise.
-The original task specification is **not published** due to explicit non-distribution requirements.
+The original task description, slides, and internal course materials are **not published** and are intentionally omitted.

 ---

 ## Overview

-This repository contains a **minimal Public Key Infrastructure (PKI) prototype** developed for educational purposes in the context of a graduate-level course on **Software Security** and **Secure Software Lifecycle practices**.
+This repository contains a **minimal Public Key Infrastructure (PKI) prototype** developed for educational purposes in the context of a graduate-level course on **Software Security**.

-The implementation was intentionally created with the assistance of **AI-based code generation**, and subsequently **reviewed and evaluated from a software security perspective**.
+The PKI was intentionally implemented using **AI-assisted code generation** and then reviewed from a **software security and source code analysis perspective**.
+The focus is on understanding the *certificate lifecycle* and identifying security-relevant design and implementation weaknesses.

-The goal of this work is not to provide a production-ready PKI, but to:
+This is **not** a production-ready PKI.
-- Understand the certificate lifecycle end-to-end
-- Practice secure software review techniques
-- Identify weaknesses introduced by AI-generated code
-- Reflect on security implications early in the software lifecycle

 ---

-## Scope of This Repository
+## Scope

-This repository includes:
+Included in this repository:

-- Shell scripts for a **very limited PKI workflow**
+- Shell scripts implementing a basic PKI workflow
+- A `Makefile` to orchestrate the lifecycle steps
-- Inline documentation explaining each step
+- Inline comments explaining each cryptographic and operational step
-- Artifacts required to:
-  - Generate cryptographic keys
-  - Create certificates and CSRs
+- Generated certificates and keys stored locally
-  - Issue and verify certificates

-This repository **does not include**:
+Explicitly **not included**:

-- The original exercise description
+- The original exercise statement
-- Slides, grading criteria, or internal course materials
+- Course slides or grading criteria
-- The full written report or presentation
+- The written report or presentation material

 ---

-## Implemented PKI Features
+## Implemented Functionality

-The prototype supports the following operations:
+The prototype supports the following PKI operations:

 1. **Root CA creation**
    - Generation of a private key